engellab/Network-models-of-spatiotemporal-On-Off-dynamics/README.md

 * Simulation code of a dynamical system network model of population On-Off dynamics
-* Simulation code of binary-unit reduced network model of population On-Off dynamics
+* Simulation code of binary-units reduced network model of population On-Off dynamics
 * Computation of noise correlation based on simulation